Great Purge: Totalitarian School

-In his memoir, Valentin Berezhkov (Stalin's interpreter in 1941) suggests parallels between Hitler's inner-party purge and Stalin's mass repression of Old Bolsheviks, military commanders and intellectuals.
+Revisionist School

+Revisionist historians of the Great Purge argue that totalitarian scholars overestimate the Soviet government’s control over every sphere of daily life, and explain the purges by theorizing that rival factions exploited Stalin's paranoia and used terror to enhance their own positions.
+They claim that while the Soviet regime may have used fear to limit free speech and political expression, many citizens were still able to air their grievances or push back against political decisions.
+Revisionists point also to the strong political tensions and dissidence which existed during the Great Purge era to push back on totalitarian theory.

+According to an October 1993 study in The American Historical Review, much of the Great Purge was directed against widespread banditry and criminal activity in the Soviet Union at the time.

+Revisionists have also questioned the scope and targets of the Great Purge.
+Robert W. Thurston wrote that the purge was not intended to subdue the Soviet masses (many of whom helped implement it), but to deal with opposition to Stalin's rule by the Soviet elites.
+Thurston also argues that Stalin was not a "cold mastermind" of state terror, but rather he initiated or reacted to developments during the Purge.

+Some scholars argue that governments and scholars emphasized repression during the Great Purges during the dissolution of the Soviet Union to justify the imposition of free markets on post-Soviet states and the liberalization of Russian politics.

 According to historian James Harris, contemporary archival research pokes "rather large holes in the traditional story" woven by Conquest and others.
 His findings, while not exonerating Stalin or the Soviet state, dispel the notion that the bloodletting was merely the result of Stalin attempting to establish his own personal dictatorship; evidence suggests he was committed to building the socialist state envisioned by Lenin.
-The real motivation for the terror was an exaggerated fear of counterrevolution:

-So what was the motivation behind the Terror?
+The real motivation for the terror was an exaggerated fear of counterrevolution:So what was the motivation behind the Terror?
 The answers required a lot more digging, but it gradually became clearer that the violence of the late 1930s was driven by fear.
 Most Bolsheviks, Stalin among them, believed that the revolutions of 1789, 1848 and 1871 had failed because their leaders hadn't adequately anticipated the ferocity of the counter-revolutionary reaction from the establishment.
 They were determined not to make the same mistake.